geops/trafimage-maps/src/components/Map/README.md

 #

-This demonstrates the use of Footer.
+This demonstrates the use of Map.

 ```jsx
 import React from 'react';